waltzofpearls/otto/examples/README.md

 ### Configure it

 By default, otto will look for config file at /etc/otto/otto.toml.
-A custom config file path can be passed to otto with `-c /custom/config/path.toml` or `--config /custom/config/path.toml`.
+A custom config file path can be passed to otto with `--config, -c` option.
+Log level is defaulted to `info`, and it's configurable through `--log_level, -l` option.

 A complete config file is consisted of global configs, probe plugins and alert plugins.